Five largest refugee camps in the world and how people live there

 Source: UNHCR/Brian Sokol

-Located 10 km away from Al-Mafraq, this camp was established on July 28, 2012, and is now populated by 80,000 people, symbolizing the ongoing Syrian refugee crisis.
-It all began with a group of 450 Syrians who were escaping the conflict in their nation.
+Located 10 km away from Al-Mafraq, this camp was established on July 28, 2012, and is now populated by 78,000 Syrian refugees, symbolizing the ongoing Syrian refugee crisis.
+The UN Refugee Agency, UNHCR, and the Syrian Refugee Affairs Directorate jointly oversee the Zaatari camp with UNHCR managing all camp operations and services.

 Since Jordan is the world’s second-least water-rich country, water is one of the most valuable resources there.
 Despite the fact that all structures in the camp are connected to a water source, about a third of all homes claim the water supply is insufficient to meet all their demands.